-Successfully beating drug addiction starts with being armed with knowledge about what you can expect, what you will need emotionally and physically, and investing yourself in the process of recovery as it unfolds.
+Successfully beating drug addiction starts with knowing what you can expect, what you will need emotionally and physically, and commit to the recovery process.

-Be honest: Open up when speaking with counselors and always, always, always tell the truth, not omitting any details concerning your past drug history or physical health.
+- Be honest.
+Open up when speaking with counselors.
+Always tell the truth, and do not omit any details concerning your past drug history or physical health.
 Every piece of information you share can help you get the most effective treatment possible.

 Top Drugs That Require Focused Detox

-According to the National Center for Biotechnology Information, there are a handful of drugs that most often require a dedicated detox with the help of consulting physicians, with or without medication.
-Among them are:
+There are a handful of drugs that most often require a dedicated detox with the help of consulting physicians.
+Some of these drugs include: